founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY YEAR(d.date);
 ```

-**Expected output interpretation:** A two-column time series listing each year, number of distinct transactions, and total revenue.
+**Output interpretation:** A two-column time series listing each year, number of distinct transactions, and total revenue.
 Useful for high-level trend visualization and YoY checks.

 ---